anandinichawla/RanaOrganics/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can enter ingredients and find recipes
+3. as a user, I can add items to my shopping cart
-4. as a user, I can save recipes if logged in
+4. as a user, I can view items saved to my shopping cart
-5. as a user, I can add view my saved recipes
+5. as a user or non-registered user I can place my order
-6. as a user, I can delete recipes

 ## Research Topics